 Last week he showcased doppel at the opening the Taylor Centre - the new home of the Enterprise Hub in London.
 He also spoke to the team at StartUp Van about startup life and we’re very much looking forward to the video!

 We really like this video of the light reflecting off doppel’s clear top motor:

 At the end of February we started manufacturing the bases, black straps, gaskets, black tops, and the packaging - with white tops, straps and electronics starting imminently.
 So far everything is going well!
 We haven’t got pictures yet but Nell and Andreas are back in China very soon and we can’t wait to share everything that’s happening.

 doppel featured in Eureka!
 Magazine

-This week we were featured in Eureka!
+We were also featured in Eureka!
 Magazine - one of the UK’s leading design and innovation magazines.
 You can read the full article on our Facebook page.

 To be continued...